santozzi/tiendaTemplate/README.md

 * dotenv
 * margin types
 * express
-* validacion de request con zod
+* validation request with zod
+* unit testing with jest and supertest